ivanloh1216/TryHackMe/Biohazard.md

 ```
 This is the SSH password.

-Remember we have one more website that we did not message to get information from it earlier?
+Remember we have one more website that we did not manage to get information from it earlier?
 Navigate to `http//<Machine's IP Address>/studyRoom/`.
 Now that we have the helmet flag, let's input the helmet flag and see what we have.

 ![image](https://github.com/ivanloh1216/TryHackMe/assets/58873811/4c6faa91-df86-48e7-8c0e-b18e7ecc5dfb)